capejs/capejs/content/data_stores.md

 You can find a working demo using Ajax techniques on https://github.com/oiax/capejs-demo-on-rails.
 This demo is built as a Ruby on Rails application.

+Note that the Cape.JS v1.2.0 introduced the [CollectionAgent](../collection_agents/) class which has a _built-in_
+functionality to send Ajax requests to the server.